cysong/JobPilot/docs/progress.md

 ## Technical Notes

-- Tailwind CSS v4 uses `@import "tailwindcss"` syntax instead of `@tailwind` directives
+- Using Tailwind CSS v3.4.18 with traditional `@tailwind` directives
-- All custom styles should be wrapped in `@layer` directives
+- Custom styles are wrapped in `@layer` directives for proper CSS ordering
+- shadcn/ui components use CSS variables for theming (defined in `src/index.css`)
-- Database migrations will be created starting from Stage 1
+- Database migrations managed by Alembic (async mode)
+- JWT tokens stored in localStorage with automatic axios interceptor injection
 - Celery workers will be configured in later stages

 ---